 Licensed Clinical Social Worker

 Marielle specializes in supporting individuals and relationships to navigate the complex outcomes of devastating, traumatic experiences that can occur over the lifespan of a person or relationship.
 Through this journey, she supports her clients to rediscover their identity, their sense of self, and expressions of that self.
 She has a passion for serving those who have experienced violence and marginalization related to sexual and gender identity, and has a special interest in working with LGB+, Queer, and Transgender communities and relationships.

 Clients come to her with experiences of racial and ethnic marginalization and displacement, acculturation and resettlement stress, and histories of surviving mental, physical, sexual, emotional, and psychological violence.
 This includes experiences of military combat, moral injury, and violence and marginalization related to sexual identity, interpersonal power dynamics, and expressions of gender.

-Marielle has also found a second home as a Trauma-Informed Somatic Coach, where she draws from her experience as a trauma therapist with ten thousand hours in the therapy chair to help her coaching clients achieve specific life goals, and overcome mental blocks to personal and professional growth in functional and sustainable ways.
+Marielle is also a Trauma-Informed Somatic Coach.
+She draws from her experience as a trauma therapist to help her clients achieve specific life goals, and overcome mental blocks to personal and professional growth in functional and sustainable ways.

 Marielle uses person centered, humanistic, and embodiment lenses in her approach to working with Trauma, both as a psychotherapist and a Somatic Coach.
 She uses evidence-based techniques that draw from the body of research on behavior, mindfulness, cognitive, recovery-oriented, spiritual, somatic, and harm reduction psychotherapies.